mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 in your system.
 It's *very* handy.

-I like to think of `HttpRequest` objects as the common interface for most of the inputs that my code uses.
+You can think of `HttpRequest` objects as the common interface for most of the inputs that my code uses.